Last updated on March 8th, 2026 at 10:02 pm

 - 8 Ways Dog Preventative Care Reduces Costs

-I have to admit that I’m always a bit nervous when I take Henry to the vet.
-However, he received a glowing report of good health.
-So, that gave me a chance to reflect and ask his vet what dog parents, in general, could do to help prolong their pup’s lives on a tight budget.
-I was so pleased when he said to have a fit dog just like Henry.
-Then he went on to explain that keeping your dog engaged, being proactive, and knowing what you feed your pup is also key.
-However, he said with a rather large smile, that I was doing all of these things very well.
+Most pet parents are nervous when they go to the vet.
+But when you get the chance to pick your vet’s brain, it can truly be insightful!
+That’s what I did, and I’m happy I took the chance.
+I was so pleased when Henry’s vet said Henry is fit, which is critical to extending a dog’s lifespan for free.
+But his vet went on to explain that keeping your dog engaged, being proactive, and knowing what you feed your pup is also key.
+At the conclusion of the visit, the vet said with a rather large smile that I was doing all of these things very well.
 Call me a proud dog mom!

 When you see it written down you think ‘Yeah, its obvious isn’t it” but you don’t think so at the time!
 A fit dog goes for walks, is happy and healthy and well fed.